chaijs/check-error/README.md

 The primary export of `check-error` is an object which has the following methods:

-* `compatibleInstance(err, errorLike)` - Checks if an error is compatible with another `errorLike` object.
-If `errorLike` is an error instance we do a strict comparison, otherwise we return `false` by default, because instances of objects can only be compatible if they're both error instances.
 * `compatibleConstructor(err, errorLike)` - Checks if an error's constructor is compatible with another `errorLike` object.
 If `err` has the same constructor as `errorLike` or if `err` is an instance of `errorLike`.
 * `compatibleMessage(err, errMatcher)` - Checks if an error message is compatible with an `errMatcher` RegExp or String (we check if the message contains the String).
 * `getConstructorName(errorLike)` - Retrieves the name of a constructor, an error's constructor or `errorLike` itself if it's not an error instance or constructor.